 4. Sunken Forest, Kazakhstan

 Kind of the exact opposite of the Deadvlei, the Sunken Forest in Kazakhstan is made up of tree trunks jutting out of Lake Kaindy’s surface.
 After a landslide caused by an earthquake in 1911 formed a natural dam, rain and river water from the surrounding mountains filled the newly formed lake and drowned the trees.
-Now all that remains above the water are limbless tree trucks protruding skywards like a series of telephone poles.
+Now all that remains above the water are limbless tree trunks protruding skywards like a series of telephone poles.
 However, below the water’s surface, a whole new habitat has grown.
-The submerged portions of the trees are now covered in a wide variety of algae and other water plants, creating the illusion of a dense underwater forest.
+The submerged portions of the trees are now covered in algae and other water plants, creating the illusion of a dense underwater forest.
 One habitat lost, another gained!

 5. Goblin Forest, New Zealand